 To make the custard, in a separate bowl, add whole eggs and brown sugar and whisk with a hand whisk.
 Add evaporated milk and combine (photo 4).

-The flan will be covered with caramel on top, while the coconut forms a biscuit-like base.
+Lift the flan pan.
+The flan will be covered with caramel topping, while the coconut forms a biscuit-like base.

-- Make sure your pan is ready to pour the caramel in.
-Once the caramel gets a golden color, pour it right away until it hardens.
+- Make sure a heavy-duty pan is ready to pour the caramel in.
+Once the caramel turns golden, pour it right away until it hardens.

 - While cooking the caramel, either stir it constantly or rotate the pan on top of the stove without any spoon.
 It is essential to catch the right color of ready caramel!